perrysmotors/sticky-headers.framerfx/README.md

 ## Usage

+**This version of Sticky Headers is not compatible with Framer X22.
+Look out for an updated version when Framer X22 is released.**

 After you install this package you will see two components: `StickyScroll` and `StickyElement`.

 `StickyScroll` works like a native Scroll component.